 }

 To define AlwaysEqual, we use the struct keyword, the name we want, and then a semicolon.
 No need for curly brackets or parentheses!
-Then we can get an instance of AlwaysEqual in the subject variable in a similar way: using the name we defined, without any curly brackets or parentheses.
+Then, we can get an instance of AlwaysEqual in the subject variable in a similar way: using the name we defined, without any curly brackets or parentheses.
 Imagine that later we’ll implement behavior for this type such that every instance of AlwaysEqual is always equal to every instance of any other type, perhaps to have a known result for testing purposes.
 We wouldn’t need any data to implement that behavior!
 You’ll see in Chapter 10 how to define traits and implement them on any type, including unit-like structs.

 box